charlieroberts/imgd-4000-2023/tutorial_day_1_intro.md

 view a pane for placing these on the stage.
 Let’s start by adding a simple Plane Mesh to our level to serve as the "ground".
 Choose Place Actor > Shapes > Plane and drag it out into the level.
-In the Details view that appears on the right (beneath the World Outliner) go ahead and set Transform > Location to be 0,0,0 and set Transform > Scale to be 150, 150, .1.
+In the Details view that appears on the right (beneath the World Outliner) go ahead and set Transform > Location to be 0,0,0 and set Transform > Scale to be 5,5,5.

 OK, we have a mesh that serves as a “ground”, but there are currently no lights in our level.
 As a result, if you hit the “Play” button, you won’t see anything appear.
-To correct this, drag Lights > Directional Light out and above our ground mesh.
+To correct this, drag Place Actor > Lights > Directional Light out and above our ground mesh.
 You should see a warning that the lights need to be “rebuilt”; this is basically a shader compilation / code generation step.
-Go ahead and hit “Build”.
+Go ahead and hit `Build > Build All Lighting`.
 When the lighting is built hit "Play” and you should now see your mesh illuminated.

 Doesn’t look so great at the moment, does it?
 We can change things a bit by playing around with controls for the light found in the contextual “Details” view, such as the light intensity (try lowering this significantly, to around 3.) and the light color.
 Still a bit boring, right?